mpkondrashin/vulrem/README.md

 ### VulRem in action

-After successful completion of policy configuration, vulrem makes two changes to chosen policy:
+After successful completion of policy configuration, VulRem makes two changes to chosen policy:
 * Appropriate Intrusion Prevention module filters are turned on
 * Description is populated with list of CVEs that present in one of container images, but can not be covered by any of Deep Security IPS rules

 ## P.S.
 Running VulRem not in K8s
-Preparation step for Deep Security and Smart Check are the same.
+Preparation steps for Deep Security and Smart Check are the same.
 ### Running as separate script

 Python 3.x is required.